petermr/openVirus/textIndexing/solr/instructions.md

 We will use Solr to index and search files from **getpapers** and **ami**.  **getpapers** can download article body text as both PDF and XML files, both of which Solr takes in its stride.

+**N.B.: Solr is an _index_ not a database.
+It does not store the information posted to it.
+You will need to provide dedicated and accessible storage for any data files it indexes**
 # Setting up Solr
 Getting a Solr server running is straightforward.
 Solr runs best on Linux.
 I use an Oracle VirtualBox VM with 120Gb disk space and 8Gb RAM, running 64 bit Ubuntu LTS 18.04.